nath54/supersnake/README.md

 To play the game , there is 2 possibilities:

-- If you have python3 and the pygame library: you download the file 'supersnake.py' and you launch it with the command : "python supersnake.py" or "python3 supersnake.py"
+- If you have python3 and the pygame library: you download the file 'supersnake.py' and you launch it with the command: "python supersnake.py" or "python3 supersnake.py"
-- If you are on windows : you download the file 'jeu.zip', you extract it and you lanch the file 'supersnake.exe'
+- If you are on windows: you download the file 'jeu.zip', you extract it and you lanch the file 'supersnake.exe'

 Essential things to know about this game:
 -----------------------------------------